jonnydiamond/DatabricksAutomation/README.md

 In a nutshell Continuous **Delivery** is a partly manual process where developers can deploy any changes to customers by simply clicking a button, while continuous **Deployment** emphasizes automating the entire process.

-When interacting with the Databricks API, it is my view that Databricks Jobs, Clusters, Scret Scopes etc. should come within the realm of "Infrastructure", and as such, we must find ways to enshrine this Infrastructure _as code_ , so that it can be consistently redeployed in a Continuous **Deployment** framework as it cascades across environments.
+When interacting with the Databricks API, it is my view that Databricks Jobs, Clusters, Secret Scopes etc. should come within the realm of "Infrastructure", and as such, we must find ways to enshrine this Infrastructure _as code_ , so that it can be consistently redeployed in a Continuous **Deployment** framework as it cascades across environments.

 All Databricks related infrastrucutre will sit within an environment parameter file [here](#Update-Yaml-Pipeline-Parameters-Files), alongside all other infrastructure parameters.
 The Yaml Pipeline will point to multiple Bash Scripts (contained within .github/workflows/Utilities ).
 Each Bash script will ingest the appropriate environment parameter file for deploying Azure resources, or Azure Databrick API calls.